Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzePrebuiltRead.md

 ## Use the prebuilt read model to analyze a document from a URI

-To analyze a given file at a URI, use the `StartAnalyzeDocumentFromUri` method and pass `prebuilt-read` as the model ID.
+To analyze a given file at a URI, use the `AnalyzeDocumentFromUri` method and pass `prebuilt-read` as the model ID.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.

 ```C# Snippet:FormRecognizerAnalyzePrebuiltReadFromUriAsync
 Uri fileUri = new Uri("<fileUri>");